 “How come you’re telling me this?”

 He doesn’t answer right away, instead continuing to walk a circuitous path through the mall – most stores closed now – looking left and right as though he’s lost something.
-When he speaks again it’ is even more distracted than before: “Because you’re here I suppose.”
+When he speaks again he is even more distracted than before: “Because you’re here I suppose.”

 Claire reaches out a hand to grip his shoulder, and he turns, startled.
 “You’re trying to find something, aren’t you?
 Right now?”